-Beware of frost.
+Beware of frost and look after your garden over winter.
 You can’t lay frozen turf but once turf is laid, frost should not kill it – just avoid walking on frozen grass as you’ll crush the delicate blades.

 Apart from that, January is usually a fairly low-maintenance month, so just keep your grass free from leaves and any debris blown on to it by storms.